Addresses ethical, legal and human rights issues related to the conduct and application of science and technology.

 Court Appointed Scientific Experts (CASE)

-CASE is a service that assists federal and state judges, administrative law judges and arbitrators in identifying highly qualified scientists, engineers, and healthcare professionals to serve as scientific experts.
+CASE is a service that assists federal and state judges, administrative law judges in identifying highly qualified scientists, engineers, and healthcare professionals to serve as technical experts.

 Additional Information about the CASE Project